jgm/pandoc/INSTALL.md

 1. Install the [Haskell platform].
 This will give you [GHC] and the [cabal-install] build tool.
-Note that pandoc requires GHC >= 7.10.
+Note that pandoc requires GHC >= 7.10 and cabal >= 2.0.

 2. Update your package database:

         cabal update

+3. Check your cabal version with

+        cabal --version

+    If you have a version less than 2.0, install the latest with:

+        cabal install cabal-install

-3. Use `cabal` to install pandoc and its dependencies:
+4. Use `cabal` to install pandoc and its dependencies:

         cabal install pandoc